TYsewyn/Getting-Started-with-Spring-Cloud/README.md

 Tim Ysewyn, Solutions Architect, VMware

-## What you will do
+## What You Will Do

 - Define a contract between two applications
-- Create a basic Spring Boot app
+- Create a basic Spring Boot application
-- Deploy and run the app on Kubernetes
+- Deploy and run the application on Kubernetes
 - Configure an API gateway
 - Make your application more resilient